-A total of 210 large cement plants together account for 350 million tonnes of installed capacity in the country, while 365 small plants make up the rest.
-Of the total 188 large cement plants in India, 77 are located in the states of Andhra Pradesh, Rajasthan and Tamil Nadu.
+A total of 210 large cement plants together account for 410 million tonnes of installed capacity in the country, while 350 mini cement plants make up the rest.
+Of the total 210 large cement plants in India, 77 are located in the states of Andhra Pradesh, Rajasthan and Tamil Nadu.
 Cement production in India increased from 230 million tonnes in FY 12 to 280 million tonnes in FY17.
-In FY18, up to December, cement production stood at 216.527 million tonnes.
-Cement, Clinker and Asbestos Cement exports and imports stood at US$ 304.23 million and 119.97 million during April-December 2017, respectively.
+During April 2017-February 2018, cement production stood at 269.32 million tonnes.
+Cement, Clinker and Asbestos Cement exports and imports stood at US$ 384.52 million and US$ 151.26 million during April-January 2017-18, respectively.

 Dalmia Cement Ltd has become the first cement company in India to commit itself to 100 per cent renewable power.
 The company plans to increase its capacity from existing 2.4 MT to 15-20 MT by 2021 by investing US$ 1.27 billion.

 The Government of India is strongly focused on infrastructure development to boost economic growth and is aiming for 100 smart cities.
-It plans to increase investment in infrastructure to US$ 1 trillion in the 12th Five Year Plan (2012–17).
 The government also intends to expand the capacity of the railways and the facilities for handling and storage to ease the transportation of cement and reduce transportation costs.
 These measures would lead to increased construction activity thereby boosting cement demand.

 Click here to Download File (Size: 930.46 KB )